 Named after the iconic drawbridges that line the Chicago River, Raised is home to a rooftop bar with great views of Chicago in every direction.
 What sometimes goes unrecognized is that the view is just as great from inside too.
 They love to highlight local breweries and have over 40 beers on the menu.
 Inspired by urban gardeners and hop growers, the name also reflects the use of raised gardens in urban areas like Chicago.

 This bar is atop the Renaissance Chicago Downtown Hotel and looks out onto the Chicago River, where you can see boats gliding by while enjoying a cocktail made by one of their mixologists.
 The location, at State and Wacker, gives you great views of many of the city’s most iconic buildings.
 Marina City and Mies van der Rohe’s AMA Building are across the bridge, while the historic Michigan and Wacker skyscrapers, like the Wrigley Building, are two blocks northeast.
 To the south, of course, is the north edge of the Loop and that great State Street.
 Those surroundings make this among the best bars with great views in Chicago.
+Plus, you’re only a few minutes walk from the starting point for the Historic Chicago Walking Bar Tour.

 This award-winning restaurant and cocktail bar has a view of classic Chicago landmarks.
 Right outside is Millennium Park, home to Cloud Gate and Jay Pritzker Pavilion.
 If you look directly out the glass atrium walls you’ll see Lake Michigan, giving Cindy’s its self-proclaimed “Great Lakes beach house with a view” description.
 During the warmer months, the restaurant is home to an open-air terrace where you can enjoy dinner or just a quick drink after work with coworkers.
 No matter the time, day, or season, Cindy’s is a spot worth visiting.